samplerepo-alt/Coursera-Coupon/README.md

 Stacking smart strategies with public deals makes Coursera extremely budget-friendly.

-## Final Thoughts: 40% OFF for 3 months on Coursera Plus Monthly
+## Final Thoughts: Coursera Plus Summer and Ongoing Deals In July 2025

 Coursera latest offers make it easy to learn top skills without paying full price.
 With **40% OFF for 3 months**, a **free AI course from Google**, and **regional discounts**, there’s real value on the table right now.

+Coursera’s current offers make high-quality learning more affordable than ever.
+With the **Summer Discount giving you 40% off Coursera Plus Annual**, plus **40% off the Monthly Plan for 3 months**, a **free AI course from Google**, and a **7-day Coursera free trial**, there’s serious value available right now.

 No promo code needed, just click “**Claim Offer**,” sign in, and you’re set.